TylerGorshing/blackjack/DOCUMENTATION.md

 ### *class* `Hand()`
 A player's hand in a game of blackjack.

 This class is defined in the players module.
 It extends the `Collection` class, and includes all the attributes from its parent.
-For other supported methods, see the collection class.
+For other supported methods, see the `Collection` class.

 #### Parameters
 The Hand class takes no parameters and is always empty at construction.